jeremyschulman/netcfgbu/docs/config-credentials.md

 # Credentials

+The `netcfgbu` tool requires that any credentials you use will have the necessary priveledge to execute any of the `pre_get_config` and `get_config` commands without having to change the priveldge level.
+The `netcfgbu` tool does not support the capabilty of changing priveldge levels.

 The `netcfgbu` tool will attempt to login to each device using any of the following credentials **_in this order_**: